-One of the unique features of CCFM is its ability to determine the distribution of cloud sizes and updraught velocities in a given grid-scale environment, making it suitable for the study of both convective-cloud microphysics and aerosol effects and cloud-field morphology.
-Figure 12a shows the annual and global joint distribution of cloud-base radius and updraught velocity from the simulation using CCFM (L-2 configuration).
+nual and global joint distribution of cloud-base radius and updraught velocity from the simulation using CCFM (L-2 configuration).
 There is a tendency for broader-based clouds to have stronger updraughts, but a large and bimodal variability in the simulated velocity at any given radius, which we would expect to translate into significant variability in the activation of aerosol into cloud droplets.
+The bimodality broadly corresponds to shallower and deeper cloud regimes (with stronger updraughts at the base of the latter), although there remains considerable variation within each class (not shown).

-We can also obtain the joint distribution of the maximum radius reached by the updraught in each column, and the pressure at its cloud top, shown in Figure 12b.
-Again, there is some correlation with broader clouds tending to be deeper, but significant variability around this, opening the way to investigate the impact of aerosol or other climate forcings on cloud field morphology.
+We can also obtain the joint distribution of the maximum radius reached by the updraught in each column, and the pressure at its cloud top, shown in Fig. 11b.
+Again, there is some correlation with broader clouds tending to be deeper, though with significant variability, opening the way to investigate the impact of aerosol or other climate forcings on cloud-field morphology.